Giuseppe Penone

 Giuseppe Penone (born 3 April 1947, Garessio) is an Italian artist and sculptor, known for his large-scale sculptures of trees.
 He is interested in the link between man and the natural world.
 His early work is often associated with the Arte povera movement.
 In 2014, Penone was awarded the prestigious Praemium Imperiale award.
 He currently lives and works in Turin, Italy.

 Early life and education

 Giuseppe Penone was born on April 3, 1947, in Garessio, Italy.
-In 1970, he graduated from the Accademia Albertina in Turin, Italy, where he studied sculpture.
+In 1970, he studied in the Accademia Albertina in Turin, Italy.